-Preparing food, bagging non-perishable items for distribution, and delivering meals to homeless shelters, halfway houses and community centers proved to be an ideal way for Emily Francis to make the most of Spring Break.
+Preparing food, bagging non-perishable items for distribution, and delivering meals to homeless shelters, halfway houses, and community centers proved to be an ideal way for Emily Francis to make the most of Spring Break.

-Little did she know those humble experiences at a food bank in between semesters at Ithaca College would eventually reward her with career in grant writing.
+Little did she know those humble experiences at a food bank in between semesters at Ithaca College would eventually reward her with a career in grant writing.

 Francis is a foundations relations associate for the Capital Area Food Bank, in Washington, D.C., where she writes grant proposals for the nonprofit she had volunteered at, a few years ago.
 And while writing all the time is her dream job, Francis said helping to provide healthy and nutritious foods to people in need really resonates with her.